 A slightly sweeter take on the beautifully bitter and legendary cocktail.

 One day, Count Negroni had a yearning for something stronger, but not necessarily different.
 He loved his Campari and sweet vermouth, but what could give him that extra, boozy kick that the club soda wasn’t providing.
-The bubbles tickling his nose was always enjoyable, yes, but now he craved something… stronger.
+The bubbles tickling his nose were always enjoyable, yes, but now he craved something… stronger.

-Count Negroni was pleased, relishing the intense, bitter and spicy flavors this new potion offered.
+Count Negroni was pleased, relishing the intense, bitter, and spicy flavors this new potion offered.
 As he sat and sipped, feeling the warmth of this booze-bomb course through his body, the nobleman wondered what this new concoction should be called…

 What is Aperol?

 Aperol is an Italian aperitif meant to stimulate the appetite before a meal, much like Campari.
 While both share many similarities, Aperol is brighter in color, and is way less bitter, leaning to the sweeter side of the street.
-It has about half the alcohol content of Campari, making a lighter and less intense option for your cocktails.
+It has about half the alcohol content of Campari, making it a lighter and less intense option for your cocktails.

-With the amount of different gins available, you might find yourself wondering which one to choose when making an Aperol Negroni.
-There’s Scottish, Japanese and California gins making a mark on the cocktail world and any of these can add some subtle and delicious variety to your drink.
 When in doubt, a strong London Dry gin will usually give you the perfect balance of flavor.
 And don’t go for the cheapest vermouth on the shelf.
 Grab a good mid-to-top shelf brand, since a bad vermouth will sour your sipping.

 Ingredients